 II.
 LEARNING OUTCOMES AND ELEMENTS OF PERFORMANCE:

-Upon successful completion of this course, the CICE student, along with the assistance of an Integrative Educational Assistant, will demonstrate the basic ability to:
+Upon successful completion of this course, the CICE student will, with the assistance of a Learning Specialist, demonstrate the basic ability to:

 1. Develop an understanding of addictions as an individual and social problem.